📷 See more lychee-related photos here.

 Which lychees varieties do you grow?

-Brewster lychees, Mauritius lychees, and a limited quantity of Sweetheart lychees (Hak Ip).
+Brewster lychees, Mauritius lychees, and a limited quantity of Sweetheart lychees.
+The majority of what we grow are the Mauritius variety.

 The Sweetheart lychees we grow are currently only sold locally and for an additional cost.
 We may offer these online in the future.